7PAM2015-0509-2023-Team4/Kaggle-Challenge/README.md

 Feature transformations and scaling:<ul>
 <li>The log transform was applied to remove the skewness of the below numerical features: ’RoomService’, ’FoodCourt’, ’ShoppingMall’, ’Spa’, ’VRDeck’</li>
 </ul>

+Missing value imputation
+•	The mode and median were used to impute the categorical and numerical features respectively.
+•	We subset the train data based on combinations of HomePlanet and Destination features to effectively use mode and median for missing value imputation for categorical and numerical features respectively.